CNHume/Samples/C++/LCS/Rick/README.md

 further rows below it), and a backward contour of rank `b` only scans rows `>= b - 1`.
 This tightens the contour work from `O(p*m)` toward `O(p*(m - p/2))`, approaching the paper's `min{pm, p(n-p)}` bound.

+Each contour scan uses O(1) next/previous occurrence tables (`next`/`prev`,
+the "LeftPos/TopPos" preprocessing) instead of binary-searching per-character position lists.
+The tables cost `O(s*n)` time and space per call, where `s` is the number of distinct characters.

 ## Build and test